chardon55/face-aware/README.md

 Written in Python in January 2021.

-Due to the hardware restrictions, the models were as simple as demos.
+Due to the hardware restrictions, the models were as simple as demos (so to speak🙊).

 This repository does not contain dataset, since it is too large (over 11 GiB).